Railways Retrieved 180.754 Acre Land During Last Year - UrduPoint

 Railways Retrieved 180.754 Acre Land During Last Year

-Ministry of Railways has retrieved as many as 180.754 acres of its precious land in eight divisions of the country in its anti-encroachment drive conducted during last year

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Dec, 2020 ) :Ministry of Railways has retrieved as many as 180.754 acres of its precious land in eight divisions of the country in its anti-encroachment drive conducted during last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Dec, 2020 ) :Ministry of Railways has retrieved 180.754 acres of its land in eight divisions of the country in its anti-encroachment drive which conducted during last year.

-"Regular anti-encroachment operations are being carried out at all railway divisions with assistance of Railways Police and District Administration," an official in the Ministry of Railways told APP.
+"Regular anti-encroachment operations are being carried out at all railway divisions with assistance of Railways Police and District Administration," an official of the Ministry of Railways told APP.

 Giving division wise details, he said, Pakistan Railways had recovered 36.642 acres in Peshawar Division, 5.257 in Rawalpindi Division, 19.827 in Lahore Division, 0.512 in Mughalpura, 64.565 in Multan Division, 8.357 in Sukkur Division, 39.650 in Karachi Division and 5.367 acres in Quetta Division.